AustinTSchaffer/Notebook/Coding Project Ideas/Anonymous Interfaces.md

     print(x.method_b())
 ```

-We could new rewrite the snipped with appropriate type information.
+We could now rewrite the snippet with appropriate type information.
 Alternatively, the compiler could also determine this type information for `param` and automatically generate type information for the `param`.
 You could think if this type information as an anonymous interface for `param`.
 Thereby any values that implicitly satisfy that interface would be an appropriate argument for this method.

 ## Back to Java